nicfv/Me/docs/blog/posts/2024-12-08-owning-2-years.md

 There also turned out to be two well-established transit organizations in my town.
 The incredibly cheap [Marin Transit](https://marintransit.org/) with 3 bus lines in my town to different destinations within the county, and [Golden Gate](https://www.goldengate.org/) transit, with 2 bus lines in my town, going either to San Francisco or Santa Rosa.
 A few towns over, Golden Gate offers two ferry routes to San Francisco.
 Technically, I don't need a car at all to get anywhere in the bay area.
 I could take the bus to SF and then BART for example.

-If/when I move, this will definitely be taken into consideration.
+The next time I relocate, this will definitely be a primary consideration.
 I think living a walkable area is the most important, with transit options coming second.

 ## The House Itself

-I want to make sure I live in a place that has the amenities I need above things I want.
-For that, I would need to create a list of things I am looking for in a place to live and then sort them into two categories.
+I wanted to make sure I live in a place that has the amenities I need above things I want.
+For that, I needed to create a list of things I am looking for in a place to live and then sort them into two categories.

 ### Things I Need